davidstavin/osticket-prereqs/README.md

 ## Step 5: Register PHP within IIS
 In order to proceed any further, the PHP installation that was extracted earlier—into `C:\PHP`—will need to be registered within IIS Manager.
 This will inform the webserver that PHP is installed and ready to run PHP-based programs (i.e., osTicket).
 Specifically, the file for registration is `PHP-cgi.exe`, an executable responsible for processing PHP scripts.
-Without this executable, the osTicket would fail to run on the IIS Server.
+Without this executable, osTicket would fail to run on the IIS Server.

 To register PHP, begin by pressing `Windows + R`, type `inetmgr` and hit `Ctrl + Shift + Enter` to run the program with Adminstrator Privileges.
 *Alternatively*, use the Windows Start Menu to search for `IIS`, right-clicking and press "Run as Adminstrator"